-Information about the intercorporate relationships among Bank of Montreal and its principal subsidiaries is provided on page 134 of the 2006 Annual Report of Bank of Montreal, which page is incorporated herein by reference.
-These subsidiaries are incorporated under the laws of the state, province or country in which their head office is located with the exception of Bank of Montreal Holding Enterprise Inc. which is incorporated in Alberta, BMO Funding L.P. and BMO Nevada L.P. which are incorporated in Nevada and BMO Holding Finance, LLC, Bay Street Number Twenty-Nine Ltd., Harris Investor Services Inc., BMO (US) Lending, LLC, Harris Financial Corp., BMO Financial, Inc., BMO Global Capital Solutions, Inc., BMO Nesbitt Burns Equity Group (U.S.), Inc., BMO Financial Products Corp.
-Harris Bancorp Insurance Services, Inc., Harris Bankcorp, Inc., Harris Investment Management, Inc., BMO Capital Markets Corp., BMO Capital Markets Financing, Inc. and Harris RIA Holdings, Inc. which are incorporated in Delaware.
+Information about the intercorporate relationships among Bank of Montreal and its principal subsidiaries is provided on page 138 of the 2007 Annual Report, which page is incorporated herein by reference.
+These subsidiaries are incorporated under the laws of the state, province or country in which their head office is located with the exception of BMO Funding, L.P. and BMO Nevada LP which are incorporated in Nevada and Harris Investor Services, Inc., BMO (US) Lending, LLC, BMO Global Capital Solutions, Inc., BMO Financial Products Corp., Harris Bancorp Insurance Services, Inc., Harris Bankcorp, Inc. and Harris Investment Management, Inc. which are incorporated in Delaware.